2019 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Hikaa

-Land Depression 01
+Depression LAND 01

 On September 28, a low pressure area formed on the adjoining areas of Saurashtra and Kutch in the state of Gujarat.
 The low pressure area later concentrated into a depression and moved close to Kandla at 12:00 UTC, next day.
 It moved east-northeastwards, towards eastern Rajasthan maintained its intensity and it developed a ragged eye until on October 1, it weakened into a low pressure area.

 The system caused heavy to very heavy rainfall in isolated areas of Gujarat, mostly region of Saurashtra and Kutch, and east Rajasthan on September 29.
 On September 30, heavy rainfall in isolated areas were reported in Gujarat.
 Isolated places of Saurashtra and Kutch experienced very heavy to extremely heavy rainfall.
 On October 1, heavy to very heavy rainfall were reported in few places of Gujarat, with isolated regions experiencing extremely heavy rainfall.
 Heavy rainfall were also reported in Saurashtra and Kutch of Gujarat, eastern Rajasthan and western Madhya Pradesh.